ihmcrobotics/ihmc-ros2-library/ihmc-pub-sub/README.md

 - Support for wchar and wstring to map directly to Java's UTF-16.
 - Automatically generated equals() and toString() methods for testing and debugging.
 - Support for #include directives and other C preprocessor directives.
 The include search path is the current directory and the parent directory of the .idl file.
-- Optional (using [IHMC Pub Sub serializers extra](https://github.com/ihmcrobotics/ihmc-pub-sub) ) serialization and deserialization to JSON/BSON/YAML and XML.
+- Optional serialization and deserialization to JSON/BSON/YAML and XML (ihmc-pub-sub-serializers-extra).
 - @Abstract(type="[fully qualified class name]") annotation to generate an abstract Pub Sub type.
 This allows reusing exisiting Java data objects in combination with IDL specified data without marshalling.
 Use [Name]PubSubType.setImplementation() to implement.

 ##### Limitations